ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 - Backups cannot be deleted.
 - If you delete your instance, its backups are deleted automatically.
 - Daily backup scheduling is not configurable.
-- Backups are restorable to other regions, except for `eu-de` and `par-01`, which can restore backups only between each other.
-For example, `par-01` backups can be restored to `eu-de`, and vice versa.
+- Backups are restorable to other regions, except for `eu-de`, `eu-es`, and `par-01`, which can restore backups only between each other.
+For example, `par-01` backups can be restored to and between `eu-de` and `eu-es`.
 - Backup storage is encrypted.
 To manage the encryption keys, see [Key Protect integration](/docs/cloud-databases?topic=cloud-databases-key-protect#byok-for-backups).
 Otherwise, backups are encrypted with a key that is automatically generated for your instance.
 - Backups are restorable across accounts, but only through the API and only if the user that is running the restore has access to both the source and destination accounts.
 - {{site.data.keyword.databases-for}} backups are not downloadable.
 If you need a local backup, use the appropriate software.
 For example, [pg_dump](https://www.postgresql.org/docs/9.6/static/backup-dump.html){: .external} is an effective tool for managing PostgreSQL backups.